Opera -- Illinois -- Chicago

 Identifier: Midwest-MS-Allied Arts

-Clippings, artist correspondence, box office records, concert programs, and photographs of the Allied Arts Corporation.
+Abstract Clippings, artist correspondence, box office records, concert programs, and photographs of the Allied Arts Corporation.
 Allied Arts Corporation management was taken over by Harry and Sarah Zelzer in 1948 and became the premier agency for bringing performing artists to Chicago.
 Important artists and groups include the Ballet Russe de Monte Carlo, pianists Vladimir Horowitz and Glenn Gould, and singers Tito Schipa and Judy Garland.
-Collection also includes original photographs taken in venues in...
+Collection also includes original photographs taken in venues...

-Dates:
+Dates: 1913-1997

-Auditorium Theater Programs
+Auditorium Theater programs

 Collection